- Week 9 of Pregnancy Is The Number Of Months?

 Today your child is about the size of a cherry!
 Your kid may now measure 0.6 to 0.7 inches long and weigh about 0.12 ounce.

-Your Baby’s Development at 9 Weeks
+Your Baby’s Development at Week 9 of Pregnancy

 The child is growing quickly and handling a much more human-like look every day.
 The physical features, organs, and body systems continue to establish.